AlignDrive: Aligned Lateral-Longitudinal Planning for End-to-End Autonomous Driving: Experiments

 \subsection{Dataset and Metrics}

 \textbf{Dataset}.
 We utilize the Bench2Drive~\citep{benchmark_bench2drive} benchmark for comprehensive evaluation of our model.
-This dataset consists of 1000 short video clips uniformly sampled from 44 interactive scenarios in CARLA v2~\citep{simulator_carla}.
-Following the official split, we use 950 clips for training and 50 for validation.
-Closed-loop performance is assessed on 220 standardized test routes to ensure a fair and reproducible comparison. {To further assess open-loop performance in the real world, we also conduct experiments on the nuScenes dataset~\citep{dataset_nuscene}, which consists of 1000 real-world driving scenes split into 700 for training, 150 for validation, and 150 for testing.}
+Closed-loop performance is assessed on 220 standardized test routes to ensure a fair and reproducible comparison.
+To further evaluate generalization under distribution shifts, we additionally conduct experiments on the Fail2Drive benchmark~\citep{benchmark_fail2drive}, which introduces paired-route scenarios for testing robustness in unseen conditions.
+To assess open-loop performance in the real world, we also conduct experiments on the nuScenes dataset~\citep{dataset_nuscene}.
+The dataset details can be found in Appendix~\ref {dataset_details}

-\textbf{Metrics.} We report the official metrics: Driving Score (DS), Success Rate (SR), Driving Efficiency (DE), and Comfort.
-In addition, we introduce a Collision Rate metric, defined as the proportion of scenarios involving collisions with dynamic vehicles, to specifically assess the model’s capability in handling interactive environments. {For open-loop evaluation, we adopt the standard metrics commonly used in prior work~\citep{e2e_vad}, namely L2 distance and collision rate.}
+\textbf{Metrics.} Driving Score (DS), Success Rate (SR), Driving Efficiency (DE), and Comfort.
+In addition, we introduce a Collision Rate metric, defined as the proportion of scenarios involving collisions with dynamic vehicles, to specifically assess the model’s capability in handling interactive environments.
+For evaluation on Fail2Drive~\citep{benchmark_fail2drive}, we additionally report the Harmonic Mean (HM) of DS and SR, which provides a balanced metric by penalizing imbalanced performance between the two.